VictoriaMetrics/victorialogs-datasource/README.md

       # Some data sources are incompatible with any setting
     # but proxy (Server).
     access: proxy
-    # <string> Sets default URL of the single node version of VictoriaMetrics
+    # <string> Sets default URL of the single node version of VictoriaLogs
     url: http://victorialogs:9428
     # <string> Sets the pre-selected datasource for new panels.
     # You can set only one default data source per organization.